Missed call scam targets phones in Kashmir

 SRINGAR: Amid Covid-19 chaos, people in Kashmir have been receiving endless scam calls from unknown numbers, in the form of missed calls.
 One of them is Dr Rouf Malik, who was called twice by an unknown number.
 He did return the call once but there was silence from the other side.

-Aliyah Musaib chose not to answer the calls.
+Aliyah Mujeeb chose not to answer the calls.
 When the calls kept coming, she switched her phone off, she told Kashmir Reader.

+“I got a missed call from a national number.
+I thought it was some relative or a friend and I called back.
+But it was busy.
+Then I texted on the number but there was no reply.
+Then I came to know through Facebook that it was a spam call,”she said.

 SP Cyber Police Tahir Ashraf said that thousands of people have received such calls since Monday, of whom nearly 500 have registered complaints with the cyber police.